AmmarSyedK/BlazorRecipeApp/README.md

 On 9 January 2023, further development was completed on the "add recipe" page, which now includes a form with fields for the name of the recipe, ingredients, and time needed to complete the recipe, as well as an "add recipe" button.
 A screenshot of this page can be seen below:

 ![Day 2](https://gcdnb.pbrd.co/images/Aa3bIHECpNRV.png?o=1)

+On 14 January 2023, the data is now stored in the LocalStorage.
+When submitting the recipe, the data is stored in an array.
+So when we refresh the page, the data will be visible.
+The data are no longer volatile.